[English] Visual Archives: Documentaries on Chinese Underground Music

 François Manceaux, Rock in Berlin: The Chinese Avant-Garde, 1993

 In 1993 also, a French-German documentary was released on a performance by Chinese rockers in Germany – maybe one of the first documentary on Chinese rock directed by foreigners abroad.
-The documentary includes concerts and intersting interviews with Cui Jian, Cobra, Wang Yong and Tang Dynasty.
+The documentary includes concerts and interesting interviews with Cui Jian, Cobra, Wang Yong and Tang Dynasty.
 Cui Jian talks about his parents and his musical education in Maoist China.
 Weirdly enough, the only video available on the internet is subtitled in Japanese.

 Sarah Neiger, L’orient est rock (The Orient is Rock), 1992